hardikavijaykumarraut-lab/Pizza-Restaurant-Website-using-PHP/README.md

 - If you see DB connection errors, re-check `db.php` credentials and ensure the `pizza_restaurant` database exists.
 - If images don’t show, confirm the `assets/` path is present and files were not removed by `.gitignore` rules.

-License
-- Add a `LICENSE` file if you want to publish under an open-source license (e.g., MIT).
-I can add one on request.

 Contact / Next steps
 - Tell me if you want a `LICENSE`, GitHub Actions workflow for CI, or a simple `.htaccess` to harden the project.